-Two Fellowships are anticipated for 2018-2019, subject to sufficient funding and quality of the applications.
+One fellowship is anticipated for 2022-23, subject to sufficient funding and quality of the received applications.

-The research activity should be continuous over the course of a Fellowship.
-The start date is flexible but must be after Nov.
-1, 2018.
-All work must be completed by Dec.
-30, 2019.
+The research activity should be continuous over the course of a fellowship.
+The start date is flexible but must be after June 1, 2022.
+All work must be completed by May 31, 2023.

 Interested students must complete an online application.
 Undergraduate students may not apply for funding, but research projects that include undergraduate participation are encouraged.
 Please read all program guidelines, including applicant eligibility and reporting requirements, before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.

 Proposals should be uploaded as one PDF file via the North Carolina Space Grant application portal (click new user registration button to begin the application).
-Proposals must describe the research project, with Items 1 to 4 below totaling no more than four pages.
+Proposals must describe the research project, with items 1-5 below totaling no more than four pages.
 Item 7 should be no more than two pages.
-The proposal should be in 12-point, Times New Roman font, with one-inch margins.
+The proposal should be in 12-point, Times New Roman font, with 1-inch margins.
 Incomplete and late applications will not be accepted.